How to start a cinema

 Commercial considerations

-Many venues used to be equipped with the barest minimum of facilities that include: disabled parking, an adapted toilet, a lift, a hearing induction loop fitted in the auditorium and a minicom in the box office.
-Now all digitally equipped cinemas in the UK have English language subtitle and audio description facilities.
+Many venues used to be equipped with the bare minimum of facilities: disabled parking, an adapted toilet, a lift, a hearing induction loop in the auditorium and minicom at the box office.
+Now, all digitally equipped cinemas in the UK have descriptive subtitle and audio description facilities, and the number of subtitled screenings in particular has risen dramatically, with many cinemas now offering regular subtitled screenings for Deaf or hard of hearing audiences.

-A considerable number of people who are hard of hearing attend cinema and can benefit greatly from a properly installed induction loop system and/or an infrared-based system.
+Deaf and hard of hearing audiences benefit greatly from a properly installed induction loop system and/or an infrared-based system.
 The infrared systems can also be used for audio described performances for people who are blind or partially sighted.

 Sign interpreted screenings